EmilHvitfeldt/ISLR-tidymodels-labs/docs/03-linear-regression.md

 ## # … with 496 more rows
 ```

-You can get the same results using the `augment()` function to same you a little bit of typing
+You can get the same results using the `augment()` function to save you a little bit of typing.

 ```r